apache/incubator-xtable/website/docs/hms.md

   -
     tableBasePath: file:///path/to/source/data
     tableName: table_name
-    partitionSpec: partitionpath:VALUE # you don't need to specify partitionSpec for ICEBERG sourceFormat
+    partitionSpec: partitionpath:VALUE # you only need to specify partitionSpec for HUDI sourceFormat
 ```

 </TabItem>